CHANGE VIEW

 Rule 606 Disclosure

-The Firm, in its efforts to seek best execution, routes client orders to national securities exchanges, alternative trading systems (ATS’s), including electronic communications networks (ATS) and other market centers.
+The Firm, in its efforts to seek the best execution, routes client orders to national securities exchanges, alternative trading systems (ATS’s), including electronic communications networks (ATS), and other market centers.
 Certain market centers offer credits (deemed payment for order flow) for orders that provide liquidity and may charge access fees for orders that take liquidity.
 In some cases, the credits offered by a market center may exceed the charges assessed, such that a market center may make a payment in relation to orders directed to such market center.
-In addition we route orders to broker-dealers who are market makers in securities
+In addition, we route orders to broker-dealers who are market makers in securities

 Margin Rates and Borrowing

 If you need leverage, we can offer discounts on margin interest rates based on your margin debit balance.
 Margin interest is charged on a tiered rate structure.
-Margin interest rates are calculated based on the average daily margin balance and assessed monthly.
+Margin interest rates are calculated based on the average daily margin balance and assessed monthly.**Margin interest rates are subject to change at the sole discretion of the Firm and without prior notice.

 Margin Rates**